-The charming clock tower of the Oratorio dei Filippini (Oratory of St Philip Neri) was designed by Francesco Borromini (1599-1667) and built between 1647 and 1649.
-The hands of the clock take the form of a heart, a star and two lilies.
-The heart and the star are symbols of the Congregation of the Oratory of St Philip Neri, better known as the Oratorians, the religious order Neri formed in 1575, while the lilies are a reference to Florence, the saint's birthplace.
-St Philip Neri (1515-95) was canonised on March 12th, 1622, by Pope Gregory XV (r.
-1621-23).
+The charming clock tower of the Oratorio dei Filippini (Oratory of San Filippo Neri) was designed by Francesco Borromini (1599-1667) and built between 1647 and 1649.
+The hands of the clock incorporate a flaming heart, a star and two lilies, symbols of the Congregation of the Oratory, better known as the Oratorians, which St Philip Neri founded in 1575.
+San Filippo Neri (1515-95) was canonised by Pope Gregory XV (r.
+1621-23) on March 12th, 1622.
 Comments are closed.

 |